brizzbane/surgetrader/README.md

 ## How it works

-SurgeTrader allows you to find what market(s) has had the greatest % growth over a period of time.
+SurgeTrader allows you to find what coin has had the greatest % growth over a period of time.
 It presumes that the coin with the greatest % gain will go up even more in the near or distant future.

 # Installation